Commission on Judicial Conduct and Ethics

 4. How is a complaint filed?

-The Commission also has authority to initiate its own inquiry into possible judicial misconduct.
+The Commission also has authority to initiate its own inquiry into possible judicial misconduct when it becomes aware of possible misconduct from a reliable source.

 5. How is a complaint investigated?